THE WORLD’S #1 EXECUTIVE COACHING AND BUSINESS COACHING BLOG SINCE 2017.

 The Steps to Culture Change

-The overarching steps to culture change are definition, alignment, and management.
+The overarching steps to workplace culture change are definition, alignment, and management.

 To define cultural change, you must begin with your end goals in mind.
 The definition process itself involves: